cloudhotspot/ansible-csr1000v-role/README.md

 An Ansible role for automating deployment of the Cisco Cloud Services Router (CSR) 1000V on VMWare Fusion.

+The role creates and configures an OVF runtime environment that the CSR 1000V can use to provision configuration settings upon deployment.

 ##Requirements

 - Mac OS X